Back to Articles

 Frequently Asked Questions

-What if my situation matches parts of several different SPCCC scenarios?
+What if my situation involves elements of several different SPCCC scenarios in one year?

-Can the same child produce different SPCCC outcomes in different years?
+Can the same qualifying child produce different SPCCC outcomes in different years?

 How do I know if my SPCCC case is too complex to handle without professional help?